 Like most cloud-centered concepts, however, the IAM opportunity is also complex, especially for larger firms with multiple groups of users and resources that all regularly access corporate data stores and programs.
 Managing access qualities and limitations for each individual and machine can overwhelm even a sophisticated in-house IT team.

-That's why more organizations are turning to Sonrai Security to govern their identities and data in the cloud.
+That’s why more organizations are turning to Sonrai Security to govern their identities and data in the cloud for its cloud-native security platform.
 Sonrai Dig continuously monitors and identifies every entity and relationship that accesses systems located in the cloud, including cloud-native apps and services and those of 3rd-party vendors.
 It automatically limits access by following the principle of least privilege, ensuring that only appropriate entities can access data and only for appropriate reasons.

 Most companies have yet to explore how their diverse interactions and relationships may threaten their fundamental digital environments and be shocked by how vulnerable they truly are.
 The cloud-native security experts at Sonrai Security can help them firm their IAM perimeter and fully secure their digital assets, regardless of where they originated or where they now live.